 Seek emergency medical care

-Call 911 or your local emergency number for red eye if:
+Call 911 or your local emergency number for eye pain if:

 - Your vision changes suddenly